 The new CIT law also imposes a withholding income tax of 10% on dividends distributed by an FIE to its immediate holding company outside of China, if such immediate holding company is considered as a non-resident enterprise without any establishment or place within China or if the received dividends have no connection with the establishment or place of such immediate holding company within China, unless such immediate holding company's jurisdiction of incorporation has a tax treaty with China that provides for a different withholding arrangement.
 The Cayman Islands, where the Company incorporated, does not have such tax treaty with China.
-According to the arrangement between Mainland China and Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion in August 2006, dividends paid by an FIE in China to its immediate holding company in Hong Kong will be subject to withholding tax at a rate of no more than 5% (if the foreign investor owns directly at least 25% of the shares of the FIE).
-The Company did not record any dividend withholding tax, as it has no retained earnings for any of the periods presented.
+According to the arrangement between Mainland China and Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion in August 2006, dividends paid by an FIE in China to its immediate holding company in Hong Kong will be subject to withholding tax, as it has no retained earnings for any of the periods presented.

-Reconciliation of difference between PRC statutory income tax rate and the Group's effective income tax rate for the years ended December 31, 2011 and 2012 is as follows:
+Reconciliations of the differences between PRC statutory income tax rate and the Group's effective income tax rate for the years ended December 31, 2011, 2012 and 2013 are as follows:

-For the year December

-2011 2012

-Statutory income tax rate 25.0% 25.0%

-Effect of tax-exempt entities 1.9% 0.3%

-Effect of non-deductible expenses (1.4%) (3.3%)

-Changes in valuation allowance (25.5%) (22.0%)

-Others - (0.4%)

-Effective tax rates (0.4%)

-e) Deferred tax assets and deferred tax liabilities
+For the year ended December 31, 2011 2012 2013 Statutory income tax rate 25.0% 25.0% 25.0% Tax effect of preferential tax treatments - 0.0% 172.3% Tax effect of tax-exempt entities 1.9% 0.3% 54.7% Effect on tax rates in different tax jurisdiction - 0.2% 22.1% Tax effect of non-deductible expenses (1.4%) (3.3%) (148.4%) Tax effect of non-taxable income - 0.3% 36.5% Changes in valuation allowance (25.5%) (22.0%) (97.0%) Expiration of loss carry forward - (0.9%) (65.1%) Effective tax rates (0.4%) 0.1% e) Deferred tax assets and deferred tax liabilities